Hayley Marie Norman: 2011–2016

 In 2011, made guest star appearances on shows like CSI: Miami.

-In 2014, two feature films Norman acted in, Top Five and Beyond the Lights, both premiered at the 2014 Toronto International Film Festival.
+In 2014, Norman acted in two feature films, Top Five and Beyond the Lights, that premiered at the 2014 Toronto International Film Festival.

 Hello Cupid, the web series that Norman produced and starred in, was accepted into Tribeca Film Festival in 2015.
-The semi-scripted series from Black&Sexy TV drew largely from Norman's improv, and comedy skills and was spotlighted by Vulture, Teen Vogue, and more.
+A semi-scripted series from Black&Sexy TV, it drew largely from Norman's improv and comedy skills and was spotlighted by Vulture and Teen Vogue.

 Norman also starred in the Das Racist music video for "Girl" in 2012.

-2017-present
+2017–present

 In 2018, she had a recurring role on the Freeform series Alone Together and appeared in the CBS sitcom Living Biblically.

 In February 2018, Norman booked a series regular role in the CW pilot Dead Inside from executive producer Bill Lawrence.

 In August 2018, Norman was asked to join the cast of NBC Universal's Access Live and Access Hollywood as a special guest host.

 In 2019, she starred in the Richard Bates, Jr. film Tone-Deaf, which premiered at SXSW, which also starred Amanda Crew and Robert Patrick.

 In 2021, it was announced that Norman will be a recurring cast member on the hit Peacock sitcom A.P.
 Bio.

 In 2021, it was announced that Norman had joined the cast of NBC's Kenan, playing opposite Kenan Thompson.

+In April 2023, it was announced that Honeycomb, a project in which Norman stars, would make its NYC premiere at the Tribeca Film Festival.

+Also in 2023, Norman began hosting the podcast Datemare With Hayley Marie Norman, which takes a comedic look at her life dating after divorce.

 Activism

-Norman is a human rights activist, regularly touring the country as part of the Black History Mobile Museum speaking about gender, race, and Hollywood.
-Norman also espouses animal rights, and works with a number of organizations to promote veganism and cruelty-free living.
+Norman has toured the United States as part of the Black History Mobile Museum speaking about gender, race, and Hollywood.
+Norman also works with a number of organizations to promote veganism and cruelty-free living.